Align-KD: Distilling Cross-Modal Alignment Knowledge for Mobile Vision-Language Model Enhancement

 During cross-modal alignment learning, we apply the knowledge distillation only on the text-query-vision part of the first layer's attention.
 We further testify the rationality of this design by comparing with other methods, and the results are shown in Table \ref{table:ablation-attention}.
 Replacing first layer $A_{1,t-v}$ only KD strategy with distillation of vision-query-vision attention triggers extreme drop in performances.
 We suggest that this is because the self-attention of vision tokens is not helpful for initial cross-modal alignment, and could lead to very unstable fluctuation in the attention embedding.
 However, changing into text-query-text attention is remarkably better than vision-query-vision training, with a slight drop from 64.4 to 63.2.
 We believe this phenomenon can be attributed to the fixed text tokenizer while training, and this lead to indirect stable learning of projection of cross-modal attention.
 What's more, the learning on full attention performs better than learning only $A_{1,v-v}$ and $A_{1,t-t}$, which further improves our conjectures above: the cross-modal $A_{1,t-v}$ is the most important factor while learning $A_{1,t-t}$ helps mitigate the negative influence brought by $A_{1,v-v}$ distilling.

-In Figure \ref{fig:similarity}, we examine how the feature changes in VLMs, and suggest that the first and last layer act as the most outstanding characters.
-In our Align-KD, we mainly focus on the first layer since it is exposed the most to the inputs that need to be aligned, while the last layer is mainly in charge of projecting the representations into output space.
+In Figure \ref{fig:similarity}, we infer that the first and last layer act as the most outstanding characters.
+Align-KD mainly focuses on the first layer, since it is exposed the most to the inputs that need to be aligned, while the last layer is mainly in charge of projecting into output space.
 However, we also testify how the student would behave with the knowledge of output attention.
 As it is shown in the last row of Table \ref{table:ablation-attention}, after adding the distillation of the last attention to Align-KD, student model witnesses a drop in performance.
-A possible explanation about this is that the deep feature is already well mixed and extracted, and there is some overlap with functionality of the RKLD on outputs.
-What's more, the distillation on extra attention would lead to significant growth in the calculation, which is a burden for resource-limited scenarios, and the first layer $A_{1,t-v}$ only KD in our Align-KD demonstrates huge advantage in both effectiveness and efficiency.
+A possible explanation is that the deep feature is already well mixed and extracted, and there is some overlap with functionality of the RKLD on outputs.
+Besides, the distillation on extra attention would lead to significant growth in the calculation, which is a burden for resource-limited scenarios, and the first layer $A_{1,t-v}$ only KD in Align-KD demonstrates huge advantage in both effectiveness and efficiency.